Nasrin1373/Telcom-Customer-Churn/README.md

 # Telcom-Customer-Churn
 Focused customer retention programs

+Overview
+Welcome to my data analysis project!
+In this project, I performed comprehensive data cleaning and analysis using SQL, and created insightful visualizations with Power BI.

 About Dataset
 Context
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
-[IBM Sample Data Sets]

 Content
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.